Hawaii Coffee Production Statistics

 Production for Each Region Per Season

-While Hawaii is primarily made up of eight main islands, only five produce coffee: Hawaii, Oahu, Maui, Kauai, Molokai and Lanai.
+While Hawaii is primarily made up of eight main islands, only five produce coffee: Hawaii, Oahu, Maui, Kauai, and Molokai.
 Each of these islands has its own thing to offer, especially when it comes to agriculture and coffee production, so it’s important to consider what each island contributes to the yearly supply of coffee in Hawaii.

 Hawaii Island Coffee Production Statistics